brootaylor/brootaylor-v2/src/_content/pages/work.md

 ---

+## Still interested?

 If you've read this far, good on you and thank you.

-Still think there's a web project that I could help you with?
+Still think there's a web project that I could possibly help you with?
 Then by all means [get in touch](/contact).

 I'd love to hear from you.